cognokratos/sophos-agent/docs/architecture/coding-standards.md

 - The agent will consume MCP tools primarily through the `@langchain/mcp-adapters` library.
 - Tools retrieved from `MultiServerMCPClient` will be adapted to the agent's internal tool representation as necessary.
-- When adapting, ensure that the tool's functionality (name, description, schema, and call mechanism) is preserved and errors are mapped to `TOOL_FAILURE` with `{ tool: name, cause }` in `details`.
+- When adapting, ensure that the tool's functionality (name, description, schema, and call mechanism) is preserved.

 ## Access & Security